 Data Reaper Report – FAQ

 Vicious Syndicate’s Data Reaper is the first report in the Hearthstone scene that maps the data based on actual games played.
-Over the past several months we have built an infrastructure of players who track games, software that identifies decks played and aggregates all the game data to provide a weekly picture of what the meta game looks like.
+We have built an infrastructure of players who track games, software that identifies decks played and aggregates all the game data to provide a weekly picture of what the meta looks like.

 Since we began publishing our reports, many have asked questions about the methodology.
 In this FAQ, we provide answers to the most commonly asked questions.

 Q: Can you tell us more about how the data is collected?

-A: We collect the data from players who have Track-O-Bot or Hearthstone Deck Tracker installed on either their PC or Mac computer.
+A: We collect the data from players who have Hearthstone Deck Tracker or Firestone installed on their computer.
 We then compile the information into a large database, from which we generate the basis to our reports.
 If you are interested in contributing your data, go to THIS PAGE